charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-02.md

   pages networked and easy to navigate.

 * The daily page pattern is flexible in terms of the time scales it can handle.
-A zettelkasten that's started in 2022 can still be used to create detailed notes in the past; if I have a note from July 1, 2007, I can make a new page `[[20070701]]` and add the information there.
+A zettelkasten that's started in 2022 can still be used to create detailed notes in the past; if we have a note from July 1, 2007, we can make a new page `[[20070701]]` and add the information there.
 (As mentioned above, adding a category like `[[Category:2007]]` to that page can make it easier to find again.)